goedzo/lilygo-t-echo-push-to-talk-lora/README.md

-# LoRa PTT Communication Project with NRF52840
+# LoRa PTT Communication Project with NRF52840 on T-Echo

 ## Overview

-This project implements a Push-to-Talk (PTT) walkie-talkie system using LoRa communication on an NRF52840 microcontroller.
+This project implements a Push-to-Talk (PTT) walkie-talkie system using LoRa communication on a LilyGO T-Echo board with an NRF52840 microcontroller.
 The project is designed to work with an e-paper display (e.g., GxEPD2 1.54" display) and supports different operating modes including PTT, text message display (TXT), raw data display (RAW), and a test mode (TST).

 ## Features